lgoyes/BookNotes/CleanArchitecture-RobertCMartin.md

-**Title**: Clean Architecture.
-A Craftsman's Guide to Software Structure and Design **Author**: Robert C. Martin
+# Clean Architecture.
+A Craftsman's Guide to Software Structure and Design

+**Author**: Robert C. Martin
-With contributions by James Grenning and Simon Brown **Language**: English
+With contributions by James Grenning and Simon Brown

+**Language**: English

+---